sebas77/Svelto.ECS.Examples.Survival/README.md

 # Svelto-ECS-Example
-Example for Svelto ECS (https://github.com/sebas77/Svelto-ECS)
+Code example for Svelto ECS (https://github.com/sebas77/Svelto-ECS)

 I used the Survival Shooter Unity Demo to show how an ECS framework could work inside Unity.
 I am not sure about the license of this demo, so use it only for learning purposes.